-This procedure is applied on each one of the spatiotemporal images, providing a set of lines with their orientation and length.
-Motion patterns corresponding to oncoming traffic yield a considerable number of lines with a specific orientation that clearly differs from cases without oncoming vehicles (see Figs. 6(c) and 6(d)).
-The number of lines detected on each spatio-temporal image is then combined in an orientation histogram with d bins evenly spaced over $0^{\circ}$ -180° (unsigned gradient, i.e., the sign of the line is ignored).
-To take into account the strength of each line, votes are directly related with the length of the line.
-Thus each image, which integrates information from the last 16 frames, provides a specific d-dimensional feature vector that accounts for the number of lines, their lengths and their orientation corresponding to the spatio-temporal images of all the pre-defined scan-lines.
+This procedure is applied on each one of the spatio-temporal images, providing a set of lines with their orientation and length.
+Motion patterns corresponding to oncoming traffic yield a considerable number of lines with a specific orientation that clearly differs from cases without oncoming vehicles for both daytime and nighttime scenarios (see Figs. 6(e)-6(h)).
+The number of lines detected on each spatio-temporal image is then combined in an orientation histogram with d bins evenly spaced over 0°-180° (unsigned gradient, i.e., the sign of the line is ignored).
+To take into account the strength of each line, votes are directly related with the length of the line in the so-called Histograms of Orientation of Lines (HOL).
+A similar approach was presented in [14] for rain/snow detection in the so-called Histograms of Orientations of Streaks (HOS), including uncertainty on the estimation of the orientation of each streak.

+Each image, which integrates information from the last 16 frames, provides a specific d-dimensional feature vector that accounts for the number of lines, their lengths and their orientation corresponding to the spatio-temporal images of all the pre-defined scan-lines.
 We have called this feature vector Spatio-Temporal Histograms of Oriented Lines (STHOL).
 An overview of the proposed architecture is depicted in Fig. 7.